-Area of Emphasis, minimum 24 credits total.
+An area of emphasis is a minimum 24 credits total.
 Students must take a minimum of 15 credits in COMMS courses.
-Any COMMS class not taken for the major core may count toward an emphasis.
+Any COMMS class not taken for the major core may count toward an emphasis; those listed in the "Recommended" section are preferred for this emphasis.